Sepandi/Sepandi/README.md

 - 👨‍💻 I'm a Hobbist Game Devloper !
 - 💻 I used Java alot lately but I have a very good experiance with Python and C# 😃
 - 😄 Pronouns: He/Him !

+I have some games here and some on https://itch.io/Sepandi